 V. The final 30 semester hours of course work must be taken at Wesleyan (unless prior approval is granted by the Registrar).

 VI.
 The student must complete 120 semester hours (or the equivalent) with a cumulative grade point average of C (2.00) or higher and a grade point average of 2.00 in the major and 2.00 in the minor if the student elects a minor.
-Note: For graduation, students who major in Art (BFA), Early Childhood Education (AB), must maintain a grade point average of 2.50 in the major and must earn a cumulative grade point average of 2.50.
+Note: For graduation, students who major in Art (BFA) or Early Childhood Education (AB), must maintain a grade point average of 2.50 in the major and must earn a cumulative grade point average of 2.50.

 The Academic Minor.
 A student may select a minor program of study from the departments offering this option.
 A minor is not required but is offered for those students who wish to study a second discipline in depth.
 The student must maintain a "C" average (minimum 2.00) in the minor and must complete all requirements in her minor program that are in effect at the time her declaration of minor form is submitted to the Registrar's Office.
 At least one course or not fewer than three semester hours of the minor must be completed at Wesleyan.

 The following minors are offered: